-The ratings continue to factor in the majority ownership and the continued and expected support by the Government of India (GoI) to the bank considering its systemic importance and the position in the Indian banking sector being the second-largest public sector bank (PSB) and the fifth-largest bank in India in terms of total business (advances and deposits).
+The reaffirmation of the ratings assigned to the bonds and instruments of Punjab National Bank (PNB) continues to factor in the majority ownership of Government of India (GoI).
+The ratings also factor in the continued and expected support by the GoI to PNB considering its systemic importance and its position in the Indian banking sector being the second-largest public sector bank (PSB) and the fifth-largest bank in India in terms of total business (advances and deposits).
 The ratings continue to derive strength from PNB's strong and established franchise through its PAN-India branch network, helping it garner deposits.